keyuncheng/less/openec-patch/README.md

 | ------ | ------ | ------ |
 | packet.size | The size of a packet in bytes. | 262144 |

-The other configurations follow the default in OpenEC documentation.
+The other configurations follow the defaults in OpenEC documentation.

 ### Compile and deploy HDFS and OpenEC

-We follow the default compilation and deployment steps as in OpenEC.
-Please follow OpenEC documentation for details.
+We follow the default compilation and deployment steps in OpenEC.
+Please follow the steps in OpenEC documentation.

 ### Start HDFS-3.3.4 with OpenEC